Apple silicon: Apple A14 Bionic

-The Apple A14 Bionic is a 64-bit ARM-based SoC that first appeared in the fourth-generation iPad Air and iPhone 12, released on October 23, 2020.
+The Apple A14 Bionic is a 64-bit ARM-based SoC that first appeared in the fourth-generation iPad Air, iPhone 12 and iPhone 12 Pro, released on October 23, 2020.
 It is the first commercially available 5nm chipset and contains 11.8 billion transistors and a 16-core Neural Engine.
 It includes the Samsung LPDDR4X DRAM, a 6-core CPU, and a 4-core GPU with real-time machine learning capabilities.
 It was later used in the tenth-generation iPad, released on October 26, 2022.

 Apple A15 Bionic

-The Apple A15 Bionic is a 64-bit ARM-based SoC that first appeared in the iPhone 13, unveiled on September 14, 2021.
+The Apple A15 Bionic is a 64-bit ARM-based SoC that first appeared in the iPhone 13 and iPhone 13 Pro, unveiled on September 14, 2021.
 The A15 is built on a 5-nanometer manufacturing process with 15 billion transistors.
-It has 2 high-performance processing cores, 4 high-efficiency cores, a new 5-core graphics for iPhone 13 Pro series (4-core for iPhone 13 and 13 mini) processing unit, and a new 16-core Neural Engine capable of 15.8 trillion operations per second.
-It is also used in the third-generation iPhone SE, iPhone 14, iPhone 14 Plus, sixth-generation iPad Mini and third generation Apple TV 4K.
+It has 2 high-performance processing cores, 4 high-efficiency cores, new 5-core graphics for iPhone 13 Pro series (4-core for iPhone 13 and 13 mini), and a new 16-core Neural Engine capable of 15.8 trillion operations per second.
+It is also used in the third-generation iPhone SE, iPhone 14, iPhone 14 Plus and sixth-generation iPad Mini, as well as the third generation Apple TV 4K, with a 5-core CPU.

 Apple A16 Bionic

 The Apple A16 Bionic is a 64-bit ARM-based SoC that first appeared in the iPhone 14 Pro, unveiled on September 7, 2022.
 The A16 has 16 billion transistors and is built on TSMC's N4P fabrication process, being touted by Apple as the first 4 nm processor in a smartphone.
 However, N4 is an enhanced version of N5 technology, a de facto fourth-generation 5 nm manufacturing process.
-The chip has 2 high-performance processing cores, 4 high-efficiency cores and 5-core graphics for iPhone 14 Pro series.
+The chip has 2 high-performance processing cores, 4 high-efficiency cores and 5-core graphics.
 Memory is upgraded to LPDDR5 for 50% higher bandwidth and a 7% faster 16-core Neural Engine capable of 17 trillion operations per second.
-It was later used in the iPhone 15 and iPhone 15 Plus, as well as the iPad (A16).
+It was later used in the iPhone 15 and iPhone 15 Plus, as well as the iPad 11-inch, with a 5-core CPU and 4-core GPU.

 Apple A17 Pro

 The Apple A17 Pro is a 64-bit ARM-based SoC that first appeared in the iPhone 15 Pro, unveiled on September 12, 2023.
 It is Apple's first 3 nm SoC.
-The chip has 2 high-performance processing cores, 4 high-efficiency cores, a 6-core GPU for iPhone 15 Pro series, and a 16-core Neural Engine capable of 35 trillion operations per second.
+The chip has 2 high-performance processing cores, 4 high-efficiency cores, a 6-core GPU, and a 16-core Neural Engine capable of 35 trillion operations per second.
 The GPU was described as their biggest redesign in the history of Apple GPUs, adding hardware accelerated ray tracing and mesh shading support.
-It is also used in the iPad Mini (A17 Pro).
+It is also used in the iPad Mini, with a 5-core GPU.